dubst3pp4/dubst3pp4.github.io/content/post/2017-09-30-why-i-use-object-pascal.md

 ## Pascal has a great community

 Beside the official wiki, there is also an official forum[^8] where Free Pascal and Lazarus users will answer your questions.
 If you're active on Google+ you can have a look at the *Google+ Free Pascal / Lazarus IDE Community*[^9], too.
-There are several Object Pascal related conferences as well as multiple local Free Pascal and Lazarus meetups.
+There are several (althoug not many) Object Pascal related conferences as well as some local Free Pascal and Lazarus meetups.
 And with the *Blaise Pascal Magazine*[^10] you will find a regular publication which offers a broad selection of articles about Delphi, Free Pascal, Lazarus and Object Pascal in general.

 ## Conclusion

 Object Pascal is really worth a look.
-Don't let discourage you by people that tell you that Pascal is out of date.
+Don't let you discourage by people that tell you that Pascal is out of date.
 It is definetly not!
 There are many great projects out there that prove how strong the language is: from the Lazarus IDE itself to high performance 3D-Game engines like the *Castle Game Engine*[^11], which compiles your games for Android and iOS, too.
 If you're interested in the path aside of the mainstream languages, have a look at some of the resources I mentioned.
 Or simply install Free Pascal and Lazarus and try out the language for yourself!

 [^3]: You can read more about the history of Pascal at http://wiki.freepascal.org/Object_Pascal_History
 [^4]: http://castle-engine.io/modern_pascal_introduction.html